cloud-elements/devportal/_includes/Elements/infusionsoft/authenticate.md

 4. Hover over the element card, and then click **Authenticate**.
 ![Create Instance](/assets/img/elements/authenticate-instance.gif)
 5. Enter a name for the element instance.
-6. In **Subdomain** enter your unique Zendesk subdomain, such as `https://{subdomain}.zendesk.com`.
+6. In **Infusionsoft Server** enter the account portion of your Infusionsoft URL.
+For example, if your account url is `https://dt123.infusionsoft.com` enter `dt364.infusionsoft.com`.
+7. In **Infusionsoft Encrypted Key** enter the encrypted API key that you identified in [API Provider Setup](setup.html).
+9. Optionally type or select one or more Element Instance Tags to add to the authenticated element instance.
 7. Click **Create Instance**.
-8. Optionally add tags in the earlier UI
-8. Provide your Zendesk credentials, and then allow the connection.
+8. Provide your {{page.heading}} credentials, and then allow the connection.

 After successfully authenticating, we give you several options for next steps.
 [Make requests using the API docs](/docs/guides/elements/instances.html) associated with the instance, [map the instance to a common resource](/docs/guides/common-resources/mapping.html), or [use it in a formula template](/docs/guides/formulasC2/build-template.html).

 ## Authenticate Through API

+Authenticating through API is similar to authenticating via the UI.
+Instead of clicking and typing through a series of buttons, text boxes, and menus, you will instead send a request to our `/instances` endpoint.
+The end result is the same, though: an authenticated element instance with a  **token** and **id**.

-Authenticating through API is a multi-step process that involves:
+Authenticating through API follows a multi-step OAuth 2.0 process that involves:

 {% include workflow.html displayNames="Redirect URL,Authenticate Users,Authenticate Instance" links="#getting-a-redirect-url,#authenticating-users-and-receiving-the-authorization-grant-code,#authenticating-the-element-instance" active=" "%}